Upper Great Plains Transportation Institute

 Contact: Kimberly Vachal, (701)231-6425, kimberly.vachal@ndsu.edu

-• Small Urban and Rural Center on Mobility (SURCOM) increases the mobility of small urban and rural residents in the United States and abroad through innovative research, education, training, and outreach.
-Key areas for training include leadership and management.
-Recent research has focused on mobility for those aging in place, estimating demand for intercity bus services, bike share impacts on transit, and mobility needs in rural communities.
+Small Urban and Rural Center on Mobility (SURCOM) increases the mobility of small urban and rural residents in the United States and abroad through innovative research, education, and outreach.
+Recent research has focused on mobility for those aging in place, the intersection of transportation and health, vehicle needs for rural agencies, low emissions technologies for rural and tribal transit, and mobility needs in rural communities.

 Contact: Chris Padilla, (701)202-5730, chris.padilla@ndsu.edu